-The bill uses the term "corporation" for convenience, consistent with existing Minnesota law, but defines it broadly to also include a limited liability company (LLC).
+The bill uses the term "corporation" for convenience and defines it broadly to also include a limited liability company (LLC), consistent with the term's use in existing Massachusetts election law.

 Does this bill affect businesses owned in part by (a) green card holders, (b) other immigrants inside the U.S., (c) dual U.S.-foreign citizens, or (d) U.S. citizens residing abroad?